Pizza Dough Fermentation: Room Temperature vs Cold Fermentation

 - Sugar: Feeds the yeast.
 A small amount of sugar or honey (1-2% of flour weight) can kickstart fermentation, but too much creates an overly sweet crust and speeds things up unpredictably.

-- Ice water: Using ice-cold water when mixing calms yeast activity from the start, giving you a wider window before fermentation takes off.
+- Water: Using ice-cold water when mixing calms yeast activity from the start, giving you a wider window before fermentation takes off.
 Especially useful when you plan to ball the dough immediately and refrigerate.

 - Salt: Slows fermentation and tightens gluten.
 This is why salt is always added after initial mixing.
 You want the yeast to get a head start before the salt reins it in.

-- Diastatic malt: Provides enzymes that convert starches to sugars, giving the yeast more to feed on and promoting better browning.
+- Diastatic malt: Provides enzymes that convert starches to sugars, giving the yeast more to feed on and promoting better browning via the Maillard reaction.

 Get comfortable with these levers and you can ferment dough on your schedule, not the yeast's.